MARKET SNAPSHOT: Dow Shakes Off Slumping Bank Stocks To Trade In Record Territory

 Continue Reading Below

-U.S. stocks tepidly rose in early trade Friday but sharp losses in the financials sector following a mixed batch of corporate results from some of the nation's biggest banks and poor data on retail-sales and inflation.
+U.S. stocks tepidly rose in early trade Friday but sharp losses in the financials sector following a mixed batch of corporate results from some of the nation's biggest banks and poor data on retail-sales and inflation capped gains.

 The Dow Jones Industrial Average traded around records, after logging its 24th record close this year (http://www.marketwatch.com/story/dow-aims-for-fresh-record-as-yellen-emboldens-bulls-2017-07-13) on Thursday.